Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 - interpret in your own way?
 -

-Pick a pre-existing short story of any genre from newspaper, book, article, etc.
+Pick a pre-existing short story of any genre from newspaper, book, article, essay, etc.

 Analyze the story - What is it about?
 Who are involved?
 Where is it happening?
 What is the tone of the story?